 By combining their resources and with support from the U.S. Department of Energy (DOE), SEA has worked for the past three years to increase the participation of African-Americans in science, engineering, and related fields.
-At the core of the SEA is a combined population of over 33,000 African-American students, and a combined HBCU research faculty and staff of nearly 400 individuals that specialize in several major areas of science and engineering.
-SEA views its approach as a constructive, long-term solution to increasing the nation's technical manpower talent pool.
+At the core of the SEA is a combined population of over 33,000 African-American students, and a combined HBCU research faculty and staff of nearly 400 individuals that are involved in several major areas of science and engineering.
+SEA views its approach as a critical, long-term solution to increasing the nation's science manpower talent pool.

-For the faculty and students, SEA develops new collaborative research opportunities, creates new summer research internships and coop programs, strengthens existing programs, provides student for participation in technical conferences, workshops, and seminars, and grants scholarships and incentive awards to future scientists and engineers.
+For African-American students, SEA develops new college and career opportunities, creates new scholarship and internship programs, provides summer research programs, provides student fellowships, organizes technical conferences, workshops, and grants scholarships and fellowships to future scientists and engineers.

-SEA relies on the collective talents of its members to build partnerships with the Federal government and private industry that help create opportunities for African-American science and engineering students, and promote activities that advance our mission.
+SEA uses the collective talents of its members to build relationships with the Federal government and private industry to help create opportunities for African-American science and engineering students, and promotes activities that advance our mission.
 As the number of science and engineering students graduating from SEA institutions continues to rise, we are pleased to report that the SEA program is making a difference.

-- SEA submitted two proposals to DOE for funding consideration: "Installation of A Synchrotron Radiation Beamline Facility at the J. Bennett Johnston, Sr. Center for Advanced Microstructures and Devices for the Science and Engineering Alliance" and High Performance Computing and Communications (HPCC) Initiatives;" - SEA extended support to three smaller HBCU institutions that resulted in development of a framework for conducting "A Needs Assessment to Assist with Strategic Planning for the Long-Term Development of Natural Science Departments at HBCU Institutions;" - SEA's scholarship and incentive awards program has helped over 30 high school students and over 50 undergraduate students since 1991; and - SEA's eight teacher enhancement workshops have benefited over 180 teachers who annually have direct or indirect contact with over 15,000 students, 65% of whom are minorities.
+- SEA submitted two proposals to DOE for funding consideration: "Installation of A Synchrotron Radiation Beamline Facility at the J. Bennett Johnston, Sr. Center for Advanced Microstructures and Devices for the Science and Engineering Alliance" and High Performance Computing and Communications (HPCC) Initiatives;" - SEA extended support to three smaller HBCU institutions that resulted in development of a framework for conducting Needs Assessment to Assist with Strategic Planning for the Long-Term Development of Natural Science Departments at HBCU Institutions;" - SEA's scholarship and incentive award program has helped over 30 high school students and over 50 undergraduate students since 1991; and - SEA's eight teacher enhancement workshops have benefited over 180 teachers annually have direct or indirect contact with over 15,000 students, 65% of whom are minorities.

 SEA enters its fourth year with a solid and focused program for helping build the nation's future science and technology work force.
-By enhancing the collective capability of its member institutions, SEA is creating a collaborative model that would ensure increased participation of African-Americans in science, engineering, and related fields.
-This participation ultimately will lead to a more well-qualified and diverse talent pool that can meet the technical needs of our nation.
+By enhancing the collective capability of its member institutions, SEA is creating a collaborative model that would encourage increased participation of African-American science, engineering, and related fields.
+This participation ultimately will lead to a more qualified and diverse talent pool that can meet the technical needs of our nation.